-Action Page Spread - (add subtopic context paragraph) Wildlife Protection Ordinance
+Action Page Spread - (add subtopic context paragraph) Wildlife Protection Ordinance a) Action: Reconvene the Rural Brunswick Smart Growth Committee, or a similar group, to update, revise, and strengthen Overhaul the WPO ordinance to establish more formalization regarding the "blocks" and "corridors" and identify them as "critical" natural resources.

+[Call-out Box]

-- a) Action: Overhaul the WPO ordinance to establish more formalization regarding the "blocks" and "corridors" and identify them as "critical" natural resources. - [Call-out Box] - How to Amend the WPO Ordinance - Efforts to overhaul the WPO Ordinance should consider the following strategies: - Reexamine blocks and corridors at regular intervals to assess their delineation and to track and monitor their health/fragmentation, - Subject blocks and corridors to a natural resource inventory to identify and qualify the significance of the land contained within each, - Name and prioritize blocks and corridors for their general significance for regional connectivity, - Expand and/or alter WPO Block #13 in concert with an adjustment to the Growth Zone boundary to protect critical natural communities of statewide significance (S1) - Dedicate special attention to and/or expand the WPO Corridor that crosses Maquoit Road, which represents the sole unfragmented connection between southeastern Maine and neighboring habitat along Sebascodegan Island and Harpswell Neck. - Develop expanded definitions in the WPO for clarification and ease of use and understanding - Provide communication tools to strengthen knowledge of and compliance with the WPO. - Stress test the draft WPO before implementation to ensure ease of use by landowners and enforceability by officials.
+How to Amend the WPO Ordinance

+Efforts to overhaul the WPO Ordinance ~~may wish to~~ ~~should~~ consider the following strategies:

+- Reexamine blocks and corridors at regular intervals to assess their delineation and to track and monitor their health/fragmentation, - Subject blocks and corridors to a natural resource inventory to identify and qualify the significance of the land contained within each,

+- Name and prioritize blocks and corridors for their general significance for regional connectivity, - Expand and/or alter WPO Block #13 in concert with an adjustment to the Growth Zone boundary to protect critical natural communities of statewide significance (S1) - Dedicate special attention to and/or expand the WPO Corridor that crosses Maquoit Road, which represents the sole unfragmented connection between southeastern Maine and neighboring habitat along Sebascodegan Island, ~~and~~ Harpswell Neck, ~~West Bath, and~~ north Bath. - Develop expanded definitions in the WPO for clarification and ease of use and understanding - Provide communication tools to strengthen knowledge of and compliance with the WPO. - Stress test the draft WPO before implementation to ensure ease of use by landowners and enforceability by officials.

-- b) Action: Amend the Open Space subdivision ordinance to provide greater density bonuses where critical blocks of habitat are protected from development by permanent easement.
+b) Action: Amend the Open Space subdivision ordinance to provide greater density bonuses where critical blocks of habitat are protected from development by permanent easement.